USS Iwo Jima (LHD 7) conducts COMPTUEX

-ATLANTIC OCEAN (Nov.
-30, 2017) The rifle detail awaits instruction following a 21-gun salute during a Burial at Sea ceremony held on the starboard aircraft elevator of the amphibious assault ship USS Iwo Jima (LHD 7).
-Iwo Jima, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
-(U.S. Navy photo by Mass Communication 2nd Class Hunter S. Harwell/Released)
+ATLANTIC OCEAN (Dec.
+3, 2017) Airmen Miguel Gonzalez from San Benito, Texas, repositions an MH-60S Sea Hawk attached to Helicopter Sea Combat Squadron 28 with a A/S 32A-32 spotting dolly in the hangar bay of the amphibious assault ship USS Iwo Jima (LHD 7).
+Iwo Jima, components of the Iwo Jima Amphibious Ready Group and the 26th MEU are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Kevin Leitner/Released)

 |Date Taken: